velcro 9 months ago

 Otherwise this is just a small wrapper script for a support vector classifier that anyone could whip up with chatgpt in minutes.

-• knowaveragejoe a day ago
+• knowaveragejoe 9 months ago

 "That anyone can whip up in a few minutes" is doing a lot of work.
 I think maybe a few tens of thousands of people worldwide have any idea of what you're even talking about.

-• hiddencost a day ago
+• hiddencost 9 months ago

 I dunno, I think literally millions of people have taken Andrew Ng's intro to ML.